UnbelievablyNoah/SCRTrainingTracker/README.md

   * Filter by type
   * Leaderboard of amount of trainings you done with someone - based of filters
   * total trainings, also per type - based of filters
+* Submit systemm
+  * Easy to use
+  * Automatic putting in roles sort of
+  * Automatic sorting
+* See all of your trainings easily per type
 * Nice format in the tabs (except readme tab)

 ## Setup